-Prerequisite(s): Grade C or higher in Integrated Math III / Algebra 2
+$\ensuremath{\mathsf{Prerequisite}}(s) : \ensuremath{\mathsf{Grade}}\xspace C \ \ensuremath{\mathsf{or}}\xspace$ higher in Integrated Math III / Algebra 2

 The MRWC curriculum has been developed by a consortium of mathematics professors and math educators from CSU, UC, and CCC higher education systems, together with mathematics specialists from County Offices of Education and local school districts.
 It has been specifically designed to address the need for stronger mathematics preparation for transitioning from high school to college and career pathways.
 Based on the Common Core State Sandards viewpoint that mathematics is a cohesive and connected body of work, the MRWC is structured to high light conceptual connections in the more advanced study of topics leading to calculus.
-Emphasis is given to conceptual understanding and making connectins between numerical, symbolic, verbal, and graphical representations, discussion and analysis of alternative representations and multiple perspectives for approaching and understanding.
+Emphasis is given to conceptual understanding and making connectins between numerical, symbolic, verbal, and graphical representations, discussion and analysis of alternative representations, discussion and analysis of alternative representations, discussion and analysis of amproaching and understanding.
 The distinctiveness of MRWC lies in its unique design and topic dequencing, and in the emphasis on instructional delivery that promotes exploratory and collaborative student engagement.
 MRWC seamlessly interwaves the CCSS Mathematical Practices throughout the curriculum and develps key Habits of Mind and a mathematical disposition required for mastering advancec, challengining college-level content knowledge.
-MRWC uses non-traditional instructional approach emphasizing collaboration and exploration; through mathematical activities, problem exploration; through mathematical activities, problem posing, and the use of technology that will address diverse learning styles.
-Instruction is designed to challenge students to approach mathematics as sensemaking through a focus on questioning and probing deeper.
-Teacher-led instruction and student exploratons will focus on discovering the conceptual basis for standard procedures.
-It will facilitate the dvelopment of students' politic and procedures. students ability to choose strategically among multiple solutons optons, and to arictulate the reasons for those decisions.
+MRWC uses non-traditional instructional approach emphasizing collaboration and exploration, through mathematical activities, problem posing, and the use of technology that will address diverse learning styles.
+Instruction and student explorators will focus on discovering the conceptual basis for students' ability to choose strategically among multiple solutons optons, and to ariculate the reasons for those decisions.
 Students will use informal and formal justifications to defind their understandings and critique the reasoning of others.
 Instruction will empasize the use of and fluency in the full range of the language of mathematics.
-Cotnent topics will be approached through six instructional modalities i.e. verbal, numeric, symbloci, graphical, geometric, and technological.
+Content topics will be approached through six instruc A-2 EM-2 MV-2 SEM-2 15.
+MATHEMATICS WITH LIFE APPLICATIONS (P) Prerequisite(s): 11th and 12TH grade students only.
+Grade D- or higher in Integrated Math 1.
+The Mathematics with Life Applications course will guide students in building a strong foundation in logical thinking and problem solving that will enable them to make good decisions concerning matters of money and finance in their daily lives.
+Students will use technology that will allow them to present the skills and knowledge they gain from this course and apply them to real-life situations.
+Students are introduced to such everyday life skills as calculating retail discounts, budgeting expenses, making cost comparisons, buying and renting a home, calculating the cost of operating a motor vehicle, and may others related to real-world finances.
+Basic business matters, including borrowing money, investing, and calculating business profits and losses are also included.
+EM-2 16.
+PRECALCULUS HONORS (P)